webosose/website/content/en/docs/guides/development/logging/formatting-logs/logging-configuration-pmlogd.md

 ---
-title: "Logging Configuration"
+title: "Logging Configuration for pmlogd"
-date: 2019-03-15
+date: 2019-11-14
 weight: 70
 toc: true
 ---

+{{< caution >}}
+The content in this page is only applicable to the environment where pmlogd is enabled.
+To find out how to enable pmlogd, see [Enabling and Disabling pmlogd]({{< relref "enabling-disabling-pmlogd" >}}).
+{{< /caution >}}

-PmLog provides logging configuration methods to set the log level and log file by each context.
+pmlogd provides logging configuration methods to set the log level and log file by each context.

 A configuration file is used to create context(s) for your component and configure the context settings as needed.
 It must be added to the component’s `files/conf/pmlog/<filename>.conf` and installed in `(WEBOS_INSTALL_SYSCONFDIR)/pmlog.d`.